Bernard Buffet: Personal life and death

 Buffet was bisexual, and his paintings have been noted for their homoerotic themes.
 Industrialist Pierre Bergé was Buffet's live-in lover for eight years from 1950 to 1958, recalling later that the two were "never apart for a single day".
 In 1958, Bergé left Buffet for Yves Saint Laurent.
+Despite the separation, Buffet drew a graphite portrait of Saint Laurent that same year (Portrait of Yves Saint Laurent, 1958), preserved in the Pierre Bergé–Yves Saint Laurent Foundation Collection.

 On 12 December 1958, Buffet married the writer and actress Annabel Schwob.
 They adopted three children.
 Daughter Virginie was born in 1962; daughter Danielle, in 1963; and son Nicolas, in 1973.

 Buffet died by suicide at his home in Tourtour, southern France, on 4 October 1999.
 He was suffering from Parkinson's disease and was no longer able to work.
 Police said that Buffet died after putting his head in a plastic bag attached around his neck with tape.
+Art historians and biographers have noted that the bag was branded with a repeating silver monogram of his own signature.
+In the spring of 2000, his ashes were scattered by Annabel in the gardens of the Bernard Buffet Museum in Japan, fulfilling his final wish.